 Its function is to grant degrees and honorary degrees.
 To ensure that the quality of RMC degrees being granted meet the highest standards the Senate of the College has empowered a number of Standing Committees, as part of Academic governance.

 Deans’ Council (DC) is a Standing Committee of Senate.
-It is composed of the Principal as Chair, the Registrar, who is also the Secretary, the Vice-Principals, the Deans of the Faculties, the Academic Director at RMC Saint-Jean, the Associate Vice-Principal Academic, the Director of Academics at the Canadian Forces College (CFC), the Special Assistant to the Principal, and the Director of Cadets (only for appeals related to matters of academic integrity).
+It is composed of the Principal as Chair, the Registrar, who is also the Secretary, the Vice-Principals, the Deans of the Faculties, the Academic Director at RMC Saint-Jean, the Associate Vice-Principal Academic, the Director of Academics at the Canadian Forces College (CFC), the Special Assistant to the Principal, Director AMS, and the Director of Cadets (only for appeals related to matters of academic integrity).
 DC is a decision-making body within the Academic Wing on all academic matters that are not matters of Senate or Faculty Council.
 DC is a forum for discussions and deliberation on decisions that affect the leadership and management of the Academic Wing or for matters destined for Senate or Faculty Council.
 DC is the final authority for academic appeals related to academic integrity violations, except when an appeal is made which involves a sanction of expulsion.

 The Faculty Council (FC) is a Standing Committee of Senate.
 It is composed of the Principal as Chair, the Registrar, who is also the Secretary, the Vice-Principals, the Deans of the Faculties, the Heads or Acting Heads of the various departments, the Director of Cadets, and other members of the senior staff designated by the Chair.